◀ BACK TO SONG

 This is a new recording of a song written when Wrobbel was just 19.
 It has never been previously recorded.
 The story: Wrobbel’s songwriting career had fallen flat upon his move to Nashville at 18 in the early 1970s.
 Let's let him tell the rest of the story--as he did in a 2018 interview:

 “When I went to Nashville in 1972, I hoped to hone my songwriting skills and get some songs cut.
 Make my way in the world.
 But there it seemed that everyone I met was way more advanced at songwriting and had the connections necessary to get them heard and it intimidated me.
 It was really intimidating to me.
-I couldn’t co-write, which was the normal way of breaking in, because I basically couldn’t keep up.
+I couldn’t co-write, which was the normal way of breaking in, because I basically couldn’t keep up, or didn't think I could.
 And as to the connections, I saw that those came at a price I was unwilling to pay--it required an endless “hanging around” that my ambitious nature simply couldn’t abide.
 I had to be doing something.
 So on my own I started to try and write country songs.
 That proved very difficult because all the songs on country radio then were “life experience” songs and I didn’t have much life experience.
 And certainly not country-music-style life experience.
 I’d never driven a truck, or crawled out of a honky-tonk at 3 A.M., or gotten divorced.
 None of that stuff.
 So after struggling with that for months and generally writing little, I remember I wrote ‘Someone Shook My Life’ as ME--for ME--and not trying to be somebody else or write for somebody else.
 You should write about what you know--that’s what they say, right?
 And it had been since ‘And It's Over,’ [song from 1971, written before Wrobbel’s move to Nashville] I think, that I had done that.
 It felt good.
 The song WANTED to be written, you know?
 But of course it had even less of a chance of commercial success, if indeed anything could have less of a chance than the drivel I was attempting to write in the country genre.
 Still, I wonder.
 Had I known anyone with real vision back then they might have recognized the obvious value in ‘Someone Shook.’
 Not that anyone had the opportunity.
 I was so intimidated in those days I doubt I played the song for anyone.”

 So there you have it.
 As far as the song having “obvious value” or of anyone with vision being able to see said value, both suggestions remain unproven.
 You, dear listener, be the judge.